thilander/esp-electricity-meter/README.md

 Publishes these values on an mqtt queue over WiFi.
 The device is powered through the P1 port, so no battery/external power is needed except for plugging in the RJ12 connector.

-Credentials for WiFi / MQTT broker should be put in Credentials.h file.
+Credentials for WiFi / MQTT broker should be put in Credentials.h file (include/Credentials.h)

 ```
 #define WIFI_SSID "not-specified"
 #define WIFI_PW "not-specified"
-#define MQTT_HOST "not-specified"
+#define MQTT_HOST "192,168.xx.yy"
 #define MQTT_PORT 1337
 #define MQTT_USER "not-specified"
 #define MQTT_PW "not-specified"